dfong0530/UChat/readme.md

 #### Veevek Dave

+    I worked as a front-end developer for this project.
+I was reponsible for creating Create-Account page and the message component which was used in the messaging page.
+I utlized React.js and CSS to build these pages.
+    I also assisted the members in my Team whenever they needed help or were stuck.

+    Through this experience, I learned how to impliment React.js, but more importantly learned how to work in team and communicate effectivly through using tools like Git, Figma, and daily "stand-ups".
+Thanks to David for this great learning oppurtunity.

 #### Tashi Sherpa

     I was a frontend developer for this project.
 I worked on the landing page the donation design and functionality,